-Belgium is a wonderful country with its own fascinating history, mesmerising architecture, delicious cuisine and a large variety of craft beer.
-From the fairytale city of Bruges to the scenic canals of Ghent and mediaeval Antwerp, there are so many wonderful cities to explore.
+Belgium is a wonderful country with a fascinating history, mesmerising architecture, delicious cuisine, and a large variety of craft beer.
+From the fairytale city of Bruges to the scenic canals of Ghent and mediaeval Antwerp, many beautiful cities exist to explore.

 However, one city in particular is Belgium’s hidden gem: Leuven.
 It is a place bursting with character, just waiting to be discovered.

-Leuven, a modern city with a small-town vibe, is located just under 30 kilometres, or 19 miles, from Brussels.
-Since it is only a stone’s throw away from Belgium’s capital, the city makes for the perfect day trip if you are planning to visit Brussels.
+Leuven, a modern city with a small-town vibe, is just under 30 kilometres, or 19 miles, from Brussels.
+Since it is only a stone’s throw away from Belgium’s capital, it makes for the perfect day trip to Brussels.

 How to Make the Most of Your Stay